 Sun Mart grocery store is located downtown and is walking or bike riding distance from the campus.
 Pac-N-Save grocery store is on the west edge of town.
 Seward also has a number of restaurant choices – including a bakery, coffee shops, fast food and pizza establishments.

-Even though Seward is a small town, there many activities available right here.
+There are a lot of entertainment opportunities in Seward.
 The Rivoli movie theater and Sparetime Bowling are both located downtown and host special college student events.
 There are locations where you can rent movies or sit in a coffee shop.
 The community has a large outdoor swimming pool and a walking/biking trail around the edge of town.
 A number of community events take place throughout the year and Concordia’s Student Activities Council (SAC) hosts entertainment on campus which includes concerts, comedians, talent shows, and game nights that are free of charge to all students.